DannyQuah/DannyQuah.github.io/_posts/2025-07-11-Pricing-China-Shock.md

 The implication of the trade-price effect is that even when trade is fair and balanced, and comparative advantage theory applies to make for win-win outcomes, there can still be political opposition against trade.
 The implication of the non-tradeable price effect is that protectionism directed at specific sectors---because of an industrial policy approach, say---does not, in actuality, protect those sectors.

-The trade-price effect might seem, at first, unsual, but it is just a generalization of a different idea, now considered conventional.
-In economic aanlysis comparative advantage can coexist with trade increasing inequality.
+The trade-price effect might seem, at first, unusual, but it is just a generalization of a different idea, now considered conventional.
+In economic analysis comparative advantage can coexist with trade increasing inequality.
 A rise in inequality can engender escalation in populist activity and political opposition to trade.

 Connecting this with the trade-price effect, observe that while there might be variety in the different possible mechanisms underlying political opposition to trade, one simple unifying idea connects them all.
 This is that trade changes relative prices.
 And, when relative prices change, someone somewhere in the economy is disadvantaged.